 About the SAWMPO

 The Staunton-Augusta-Waynesboro Metropolitan Planning Organization (SAWMPO) was established as a result of the designation of the Staunton-Augusta-Waynesboro Urbanized Area (UZA) by the U.S. Census on March 26, 2012.
-Federal regulations require an urbanized area to create and maintain an ongoing transportation planning process that is overseen by representatives of the local jurisdictions as well as state and federal transportation officials.
+Federal regulations require an urbanized area to create and maintain an ongoing transportation planning process that is overseen by representatives of the local jurisdictions, and state and federal transportation officials.

 The SAWMPO is the regional transportation planning organization that provides support for multimodal transportation projects in our area.
 Special emphasis is placed on providing equal access to a variety of transportation choices, and effective public involvement in the transportation planning process.